 - Create an emergency fund.

 - Start investing early.
-Even if it’s only a few dollars a month, investing is one of the best ways to not only escape poverty but to grow wealthy.
+Even if it’s only a few dollars a month, investing is one of the best ways to escape poverty and grow wealthy.

 - Invest for retirement.
 Social Security won’t be enough.